dy1z/docs/content/docs/development/nodejs.md

 ---
-title: "Server Side"
+title: "Node.js"
+slug: "nodejs"
 description: "Use Maizzle in Node.js on the server to compile a string to an HTML email, styled with Tailwind CSS"
 ---

-# Server Side
+# Use in Node.js

 You can use Maizzle in your Node.js app, to compile a string to an HTML email.